What if communities across the country came together, in the spirit of friendly competition, to significantly raise the bar on energy efficiency?

 - Spur innovative approaches for communities to decrease their per-capita energy usage;

-- Highlight best practices for communities working with utilities, businesses, and their local governments to create and implement inventive plans for sustained energy efficiency;
+- Highlight best practices for communities working with utilities, businesses, and their local governments to create and implement inventive plans for sustained energy efficiency; and

-- Educate the public and engage students in energy efficiency issues including methods, benefits, and the environmental costs of the full fuel cycle;
+- Educate the public and engage students in energy efficiency issues including methods, benefits, and the environmental costs of the full fuel cycle.

 A city, town or county need not finish first in the Georgetown University Energy Prize in order to win.
 Every competing community that demonstrates energy savings over previous years will be winners—providing benefits to members of the community not only today, but for future generations as well.

 STAGE 2 – COMPLETE: August – November, 2014 – Quarterfinalist Energy Efficiency Program Plans: Each community submitted a detailed Plan for their energy-saving program.
 These were long-term Plans, with commitments by residential associations, governments, institutions, or businesses in the community to policies and projects that would yield continual improvement.
 Energy-saving Plans could be a part of a larger pre-existing plan that the community has begun, or they could have been new plans that were implemented specifically to meet the GUEP challenge.